-- Coastline on the west of the MFRA area - John Lennon Airport - Under and over ground rail links, including under the River Mersey - Two road tunnels under the River Mersey - Two Premier League football stadia - Liverpool City Centre and many heritage buildings - Dock estates in Liverpool and Birkenhead - Beaches and areas of natural beauty such as Freshfield Pinewoods, Hilbre Island and Carr Mill Dam - RAF Woodvale airfield, Altcar Army camp and rifle range. - Industrial estates accommodating large factories down to small industrial units - 10 Control of Major Accident Hazard (COMAH) sites such as Nustar petrochemical plant - Large shopping areas including Liverpool One in the City Centre - Three Universities with large blocks of student accommodation both in and outside the city centre.
+- The river Mersey and the resulting high volume of shipping - 201 high rise buildings (defined as over 18m or 6 storeys) - Coastline on the west of the MFRA area - John Lennon Airport - Under and over ground rail links, including under the River Mersey - Two road tunnels under the River Mersey - Two premier league football stadia - Liverpool City Centre and many heritage buildings - Dock estates in Liverpool and Birkenhead - Beaches and areas of natural beauty such as Freshfield Pinewoods, Hilbre Island and Carr Mill Dam - RAF Woodvale airfield, Altcar Army camp and rifle range. - Industrial estates accommodating large factories down to small industrial units. - Ten Control of Major Accident Hazard (COMAH) sites such as Nustar petrochemical plant. - Large shopping areas including Liverpool One in the City Centre.

+- Three Universities with large blocks of student accommodation both in and outside the city centre. - Terrorism risks associated with city centre locations - Major waste recycling centres